eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 Do I need to log in with my google account ?
 Do I use an application which use Google push notification service ?

-You can use [community maintained list](https://plexus.techlore.tech/) to check if an app have a good ungoogled phone support.
+You can use this [community maintained list](https://plexus.techlore.tech/) to check if an app have a good ungoogled phone support.

 An alternative to Google push notification is [UnifiedPush](https://unifiedpush.org/), but the app needs to explicitly support it.